 - Treatment Summary and Survivorship Care Plan – To start, we develop a cancer treatment summary that includes a description of the cancer therapies you received and potential late effects.
 We update your care plan during each visit.

 - Initial Consultation – We perform a physical exam and counsel you on your health risks and the need for any screening for long-term effects of cancer therapy, such as fasting blood tests, echocardiograms, and bone density tests.

 - Health Education – One of our major goals is to provide you with information about staying healthy.
 We want you and your family to know about potential effects of past cancer treatments and ways to prevent future health problems.

 - Psychosocial Care – Some survivors struggle with feelings of isolation, fear of recurrence, and stress over coping with ongoing health needs.
 Our psychologist and social worker can help with these as well as insurance and job-related concerns.

-As a comprehensive cancer center, we also offer a variety of support services, from information and guidance on fertility and parenthood to sexual health, integrative medicine, and tobacco cessation.
+As a comprehensive cancer center, we also offer a variety of support services, from information and guidance on fertility and parenthood to sexual health, integrative medicine, nutrition, and tobacco cessation.

 We work closely with our MSK colleagues who specialize in the care of cancer survivors, including cardiologists, pulmonologists, dermatologists, rehabilitation doctors, radiologists, and surgeons.
 If you have a healthcare need and we don’t have a specialist available, such as specialized heart surgery, we can refer you to a network of physicians and hospitals in the New York City area.